Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 balos beach

-If you prefer not to drive to Balos, private transfers are a good compromise although prices tend to be on the higher side.
-Transfers also take care of your pick up and drop off and hours are more flexible.
+Private transfers are a good compromise if you prefer not to drive to Balos, although prices tend to be higher.
+Transfers also take care of your pick up and drop off, and hours are more flexible.

 Best Balos Tours